-Requirement R.2.2.1 - The point of view (PoV) in live VR has a direct impact on the user experience.
+Requirement R.2.2.1 - The content creator shall take into account that the point of view (PoV) in live VR has a direct impact on the user experience.

 PoV is used here both literally as figuratively, meaning that the place of the camera in the field and the place of the person's point of view in the story has both a fair amount of impact on the immersive experience.